xytis/GURPS/Campaigns/Ravnica/10_prep.md

 grass opening with stone benches circling a round altas lie behind the entrance.
 Large trees cast rays of light through foliage.

+## The Oathkeeper Emporium

+Conveniently built on intersection between the Blistercoils, the Bulwark and the Smelting quarter.
+This place is bustling most of the time, filled with after work Boros legionnaires, passing through Gruul demolishers, scientists from Izzet and Simmic, and a whole lot of Orzhov higher members, who come here for good food and a fine show.
+You can always find someone who is interested in a bet on the next fight or a quarrel for one.
+Cutthroats and enforcers are kept at relative peace outside the arena, as one of the house rule states that fighting without a proper betting round is heavily punished by Orzhov overlords.

+Dark stone building, with a curved facade decorated in pillars.
+There is a large porthole to allow unrestricted entry through dark wood gate.
+On the sides of main passageway there are two small doors, used by security and other personnel.
+There is an alley leading around the building and separating it from every other structure in the vicinity.
+Above the alley some fancier buildings have stone and glass bridges connecting them with upper floors of the arena.
+You can stop and observe various statues in the arches throughout the curving wall.
+Most of the statues depict previous champions of the arena.
+Large ogres, human sized shapes and tiny goblins stand in stone with their weapons of choice raised to the outside world.

+Inside a maze of tunnels and stairs lead to the small podiums built from the same stone, housing one or more tables, overlooking the arena.
+There are more private rooms that open up tho the main arena, mostly used by the wealthy.
+Below the bloody arena a series of chambers lie.
+In there fighters prepare for combat.
+Even below that a huge kitchen is located, with passageways through the Undercity to Golgari and Rakdos territories.
+Both of those are necessary allies when providing food and organising daily fights and performances.

+When no fights are organised the Emporium serves as imp controlled restaurant.

+# Scenes

+## Entrance to Oathkeeper

+Oathkeeper Emporium is bustling with people tonight.
+A small line of two humans with a female demon, few devcarin with a handful of kraul and an ogre stand in front of the entrance.
+They are rather quickly let in and go through different paths inside.

+Entrance is guarded by a large ogre with fine cloth bracers noting his allegiance to Orzhov and a book-keeping imp in a tie.
+He has only a tie.

+"Welcome welcome, to tonight's fights.
+Do you have attendance pass?" - imp shows all of his teeth in a welcoming grin.

+"No?
+Then why don't you buy them right here?
+For such an esteemed group, I would propose a table on the second floor, 1 zino for the table and you get the luxury of watching the fight in comfort end delight of our reward-winning kitchen!"

+If players want they may bargain or simply state that they would prefer less luxurious seating, which can go as low as 5 zibs per person, but then they will be standing in the crowd on the first level, trying to see anything through shoulders of others.

 # Hooks

 An old hag is selling carpets in the Tin Street.
 I've heard her clients have ended up dead if they threated her poorly and others found gemstones on their new carpets if they were pleasant.

 [https://www.dndbeyond.com/monsters/rug-of-smothering]